-I have the world's best mom.
-Yeah, I'm aware that darned near everybody says they did or do, but if you ask around people in the know will confirm this claim to be true.
+I have the world's best mother.
+Yeah, I'm aware that lots of folks say they did or do, but if you ask around people in the know will confirm this claim to be true.

 Our family grows and gathers awesome moms.
 While I don't see my stepmother enough, she's a keeper.
-My cousins have beautiful, brilliant children, as much a test-ament to their parenting as the genetic jackpot; so does, mind-blowingly, my little sister — two girls, who each look amazingly like she did at their ages in different ways, and one boy, who's the spitting image of his Uncle Brian way back when.
+My cousins have beautiful, brilliant children, a testament as much to their parenting as to genetic jackpot; so does, mind-blowingly, my little sister — two girls, who each look amazingly like she did at their ages in different ways, and one boy, who's the spitting image of his Uncle Brian way back when.
 And of course there's my mother's mother, great-grandmom to eight kids (one heading to college this year) and still a lady I enjoy talking to.
 No lie.

 I don't have sons or daughters of my own, but I still hold out hope that I will one day.
 Apparently I'm fairly qualified to be a father; I relate well to children, I've been told that I hold babies appropriately, and earlier tonight I lost my television remote.
 Should I become a dad, if I'm half the father that my mother was, the kids will turn out fine.